-To coordinate and manage care between behavioral health and medical professionals, Optum SLCo expects that you will seek to obtain the member's consent to exchange appropriate treatment information with medical care professionals (e.g., primary physicians, medical specialists) and/or other behavioral health clinicians (e.g.,
+To coordinate and manage care between behavioral health and medical professionals, Optum SLCo expects that you will seek to obtain the member's consent to exchange appropriate treatment information with medical care professionals (e.g., primary physicians, medical specialists) and/or other behavioral health clinicians (e.g., psychiatrists, therapists).

-Coordination and communication should take place at:
+Coordination and communication are expected to take place at:

+- the time of intake

+- during treatment

-The time of intake, during treatment, the time of discharge or termination of care, between levels of care and at any other point in treatment that may be appropriate.
+- the time of discharge or termination of care

+- between levels of care and

+- any other point in treatment that may be appropriate.